 How to enable SiteWALL WAF for your website or Web application

-3. Click on Add Application button in the Application Management Section.
+Click on Add Application button in the Application Management Section.

 You will see the Add Application Wizard.

-Step 1: Select the Application Type
+Step 1: Choose Application Type:

 Choose the type of application you want to configure.
 This can be an Application, Website, or API.
 Select the appropriate application type based on your requirements, then click Next to proceed with the configuration.